Alcohol and Melatonin: Can You Take Them Together?

 Best practical schedule

-If you want a drink, have it with dinner rather than later in the evening
+If you want a drink, have it with dinner rather than as a bedtime nightcap, so it has largely cleared before you take melatonin.

 Important reminders

-• Try a few weeks of melatonin without any evening alcohol and judge how you actually sleep
+• Try a few weeks of melatonin without evening alcohol to judge how it actually works.

 Which specific products are affected?